 This clip has an interesting observation about the value of grief and its role in exchange.
 The relevant scene comes at 3.35 mins into the clip.

 This clip shows how public relations can be used to emotionally engage an audience and deliver specific marketing communication objectives for commercial organisations.
+You should note how thi campaign sought to change the attitudes of Singaporeans towards Singtel and the social marketing metrics that they used.

 The stand out feature of this advertisement is that the focus is very much on the tourist experience, outside the hotel.
 It shows what being a tourist means to one person, how they derive pleasure from it and why they are loyal to the brand.